rynaardb/hackintosh-strix-z490i/README.md

 ### Wi-Fi/BT

 Working by using an m.2 M-Key adapter with Apple Airport Card BCM94360NG.

-It's natively supported, airdrop, handoff, Apple Watch unlock, and sidecar are all working perfectly.
+Working with this card is:

+- [x] Airdrop
+- [x] Handoff
+- [x] Sidecar
+- [x] Apple Watch unlock
+- [x] Apple Magic Keyboard & Mouse

-The bottom side m.2 slot for SSD is occupied and the bottom SSD heat sink must be abandoned.
+The bottom side m.2 slot for SSD on the motherboard is occupied and the bottom SSD heat sink must be abandoned.

-The Bluetooth can not be recognized by default, it uses the onboard 9-pin USB2.0 port for power supply, so USB mapping should be fixed to make it work.
+The Bluetooth can not be recognized by default, it uses the onboard 9-pin USB2.0 port (HS11) for power supply, so USB mapping should be fixed to make it work.

 <img src="assets/wifi-bt.png" width="500" alt="wifi-bt"/>